 Self employment is more common among creative class professionals, such as:

 - Writers, journalists and editors

 As a self employed person you can be one of the following:

-There are advantages and disadvantages to self-employment.
-You will have more flexibility in organizing your time and setting your performance goals and you will enjoy the full financial outcome of your work.
+There are advantages and disadvantages to self-employment as a choice of the type of work.
+You will have more flexibility in organizing your time, setting your performance goals and enjoying the full financial outcome of your work.
 However, you will also have less employment security and benefits and you will have to file your own taxes, as well as pay the payroll taxes for your employees, if you hire any.

 You may also need a professional license to independently practice certain occupations, such as ‘accountant’ or ‘real estate agent’, even though you may not need a license for the same occupation in case of being employed by another company.